-If your institution has a Springer Compact agreement, then you may publish your article open access
+If your institution has an agreement with us, you may publish your article open access

 When publishing your article open access it becomes freely accessible to anyone worldwide.
 In addition, you can enjoy full access to all Springer journals.